 The concern of community members with the impact of revelation on the level of crime in the neighborhood is a second factor affecting the community's willingness to cooperate.
 The expected gain to members of the community from cooperation with the police depends on how the level of crime, with the community under the control of the current gang, compares with the level of crime in other, similar neighborhoods.
 Community members might reason that, if their local gang is eliminated or seriously weakened, the neighborhood will fall prey to outside gangs.
 The community will be disinclined to cooperate if the local gang is perceived as less destructive than gangs in other neighborhoods and more inclined to cooperate if local crime exceeds that in other communities.
-If increasing crime outside the neighborhood raises the tolerance of the community for local crime, q
+If increasing crime outside the neighborhood raises the tolerance of the community for local crime, the potential exists for an upward spiral of crime over the longer term.